-Low Budget Alternative Guide To Amsterdam
+Low-Budget Alternative Guide to Amsterdam

 Amsterdam is one of my favourite places to visit.
 It's relatively small to start with, so you don't have to go miles to get to the big cultural attractions.
 You can walk in safety, you can hire a bicycle, you could even hire a paddleboat and take to the canals.

-Perhaps Amsterdam is one of the most 'lived in' of cities, that is, many of the houses are private homes, turned into apartments, shops, businesses.
+Perhaps Amsterdam is one of the most 'lived in' cities, that is, many of the houses are private homes, turned into apartments, shops, and businesses.
 At times it has a very homely feel to it.

 It also has a vibrant alternative scene, a little off the beaten tourist track, and that's part of the reason I've written this guide.
-Having lived in the Netherlands for over two years, and with a dutch partner of thirty years, I have a slight advantage over others!
+Having lived in the Netherlands for over two years, and with a dutch partner of 30 years, I have a slight advantage over others!

 If it's art, architecture and design you crave then this city has all three in abundance.
-The dutch are known worldwide for their artistic talents—just think of Rembrandt, Vermeer, the Golden Age of painting, Van Gogh, Mondriaan and Escher.
+The Dutch are known worldwide for their artistic talents—just think of Rembrandt, Vermeer, the Golden Age of painting, Van Gogh, Mondriaan and Escher.

-Amsterdam has some of the best preserved canal houses in Europe, row upon row of narrow, brick buildings with their curved gables ('neck gables'), cheek to cheek at an angle.
+Amsterdam has some of the best-preserved canal houses in Europe, row upon row of narrow, brick buildings with their curved gables ('neck gables'), cheek to cheek at an angle.
 They're really picturesque and take you right back to the 17th century.